0b01/rickyhan.com/_posts/2017-09-14-autoencoders.markdown

 # Using Autoencoders to Learn Most Salient Features from Time Series

-In this post we examine a simple, if not the simplest, tool in deep learning and see how it can be applied to multi-dimensional financial time series.
-This is a toy example of how one would apply such model to sequential data such as ones encountered in finance.
+This post is about a simple tool in deep learning toolbox: Autoencoder.
+It can be applied to multi-dimensional financial time series.

 ## Autoencoder

-Autoencoding is the practice of copying input to output.
-It has an internal state $$h$$ to represent the input.
-Autoencoders is composed of two parts: an encoder $$f :{\mathcal {X}}\rightarrow {\mathcal {H}}$$ and a decoder $$g :{\mathcal {H}}\rightarrow {\mathcal {Y}}$$.
-Autoencoders are designed to be unable to learn to copy perfectly.
+Autoencoding is the practice of copying input to output or learning the identity function.
+It has an internal state called latent space $$h$$ which is used to represent the input.
+Usually, this dimension is chosen to be smaller than the input(called undercomplete).
+Autoencoder is composed of two parts: an encoder $$f :{\mathcal {X}}\rightarrow {\mathcal {H}}$$ and a decoder $$g :{\mathcal {H}}\rightarrow {\mathcal {Y}}$$.

 ![autoencoder(keras)](https://blog.keras.io/img/ae/autoencoder_schema.jpg)

-The hidden dimension should constrained to be smaller than $$x$$, the input dimension.
+The hidden dimension should be smaller than $$x$$, the input dimension.
 This way, $$h$$ is forced to take on useful properties and most salient features of the input space.

-To train an autoencoder, minimize
+To train an autoencoder, is equivalent to optimizing:

 $$\arg \min _{f, g}||X-(g \circ f )X||^{2}$$

 ## Recurrent Autoencoder
-For time series data, recurrent autoencoder is more useful.
-The encoder and decoder are RNNs such as LSTMs.
-We encode the input into an undercomplete latent vector $$h$$ which is then decoded.
-For the decoder, we can either initialize with the latent vector and use output at time $$t-1$$ as input for time $$t$$ or we can use latent vector $$h$$ as the input at each timestep.
-These are called conditional and unconditional RNNs.
-Recurrent autoencoder is a special case of sequence-to-sequence(seq2seq) architecture which is extremely powerful in neural machine translation.
+For time series data, recurrent autoencoder are especially useful.
+The only difference is that the encoder and decoder are replaced by RNNs such as LSTMs.
+Think of RNN as a for loop over time step so the state is kept.
+It can be unrolled into a feedforward network.

+First, the input is encoded into an undercomplete latent vector $$h$$ which is then decoded by the decoder.
+Recurrent autoencoder is a special case of sequence-to-sequence(seq2seq) architecture which is extremely powerful in neural machine translation where the neural network maps one language sequence to another.

 ![](https://esciencegroup.files.wordpress.com/2016/03/seq2seq.jpg)